jmohler1970/Taffy_withUI/README.md

 * Taffy for REST: Part 5 Access Tokens with some real simple authorization
 * Taffy for REST: Part 6 CAPTCHA
+* Taffy for REST: Part 7 Login
-* Taffy for REST: Part 7 VueJS + Bulma
+* Taffy for REST: Part 8 VueJS + Bulma
-* Taffy for REST: Part 8 VueJS + Bootstrap
+* Taffy for REST: Part 9 VueJS + Bootstrap

-# For part 6
+# For part 8

 Change server.json to: